 Sadly, herpes is a virus that then lives in our body – forever.
 We may not have break-outs forever or be sick from it forever.
 Really.
 As time goes by the virus can become dormant and not bug us at all!
 Truly!

 And guess what…?
-One in six people has herpes.
+The statistics say that one in six people has herpes.
 That’s only the people who have reported it to a doctor or gone to a doctor for a diagnosis.
-So, between you and me, don’t-cha think this figure is likely a bit higher? – In my test group of six, three had herpes.
+So, between you and me, don’t-cha-think this figure is likely a bit higher? – In my test group of six, three had herpes.
 Seriously, I polled friends.

 We Can Suppress the Herpes Virus